Cohesive colour: Developing a scalable colour system for Chase

-Existing Master brand colour palette
+Existing master brand colour palette

 As Chase is a well-established brand in the US, we used their existing palette as a foundation.
 However, when applied in practice, several challenges emerged.
+Highlighting the palette issues with grayscale To better highlight some of the issues, you can view the palette in grayscale- Colour tokens locked in minimum contrast ratios.

 - Uneven lightness progression